urbit/docs/tutorials/ship-troubleshooting.md

 You login to Landscape using the camel-case phrase obtained from dojo by entering `+code`.
 For security reasons you may wish to change this code regularly.
 You may do so by entering `|code %reset` into dojo.
+Doing this will prevent [Bridge](@/docs/glossary/bridge.md) from being to derive your code, meaning you will only be able to check it from dojo in the future.

 ## Operation Issues {#operation-issues}